Blog

 It is difficult to avoid exposure to pollens, but here are some tips to minimize exposure:

-When avoidance measures are not enough, various medications such as antihistamines (Allegra, Claritin, Xyzal, Zyrtec) and nasal sprays (Flonase, Nasacort, Astepro, Saline mist) can relieve the symptoms.
+When avoidance measures are not enough, various medications can relieve the symptoms.
 For those persons with moderate to severe symptoms, allergy shots can improve symptoms, potentially prevent developing new allergies and possibly prevent the development of asthma and prevent asthma exacerbations.
 Allergy shots can reduce symptoms in up to 85% of patients with seasonal allergies.
-Find relief now and schedule an appointment at Family Allergy Asthma and Sinus Care for your evaluation and individualized treatment plan.
+Find relief now and schedule an appointment for your evaluation and individualized treatment plan.

 Decoding Food Allergies: Break the Code